 We start using Instagram Stories for our clients as we travel to a trade show, and the engagement will start pouring in.
 The local fans of a few of our client brands get excited just hearing that we are coming to their city.
 In fact, we’ve received direct messages to the brands’ Instagram accounts with dining and entertainment recommendations.

 Instagram’s audience may be younger, but it’s still important.
 For example, the individual who purchases welding machines for a company may not be on Instagram, but the welders who will use the machine may be.
-Those end users often carry significant influence on what the company buys.
+Those end-users often carry a significant influence on what the company buys.